 I was born in a small apartment, alone with my biological mother in Prince Rupert, BC.
 I was hidden and concealed from anyone in an effort to keep my birth (and conception) a secret.
 Shortly thereafter, I was physically abandoned on a doorstep.
 My biological father slept on the other side of town, unaware that his girlfriend was directing his only child's life, and stealing me away from him as she fed him lies and stories.
 I was placed in an orphanage, where I was drugged and neglected.
 Months later, I was with my forever, adoptive family, the Keall's.
 I did not know any of this until I was 39 years old.

 I also had no idea who my biological family was.
 As I was abandoned, I had no records.
 All I had was "unknown" written on my court order.
 I was always curious about why I was abandoned and had insight at a young age to realize that it impacted me on many levels.
 This insight proved helpful as I entered into therapy at 15 years old, and I've continued a life long curiosity for knowledge, understanding and healing.

 Even though I had no records, I began my search at 18 years old.
 I had no assistance, no where to turn.
 I tried it all.
 I put my story on the covers of Newspapers, Magazines and spoke my truth on Radio and Television.
-I traveled many times to Prince Rupert and stapled posters on grocery store bulletin boards and telephone poles.
+I travelled many times to Prince Rupert and stapled posters on grocery store bulletin boards and telephone poles.
 None of it surfaced answers.
 Even the police didn't want to help.
 I was told that they weren't in the business of match making.
-Ironic, considering this is a criminal offense.
+Ironic, considering this is a criminal offence.

 My biological mother didn't want to be found.
 She would never admit to anyone what she had done.